velartrill/velartrill.github.io/orig/kestrel.md

 He nods, shamefaced.
 "Yes, ma'am.
 I didn't see what happened next.
 Coupla boys piled on me, dragged me off.
 I heard gunfire, screams.
 I swear I never meant for… I was trying to *stop* all that."

 I tap my fingers on the table.
-I shouldn't feel so *cold* inside hearing about my own men being gunned down, but it's like my whole mind is so far into a complicated maneuver that it can't spare the troops to man its own empathy on such sudden notice.
+I shouldn't feel so *cold* inside hearing about my own men being gunned down, but it's like my whole mind is so far into a complicated maneuver that it can't spare the troops to man its own empathy stations on such sudden notice.
 "But you said you *didn't* see what happened."

 "Interrogators told me, after a few days, ma'am."